guss-renteria/intro-section-with-dropdown-navigation-main-FM/README.md

 # Frontend Mentor - Intro section with dropdown navigation solution

-Esta es una solución para la [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).
+This is a solution to the [Intro section with dropdown navigation challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/intro-section-with-dropdown-navigation-ryaPetHE5).

 ## Content